MSF

 August - Sept.

-fert.
-For fall root growth
+fert. for fall root growth

 Step 5